 We want you to know exactly what you are buying.
 Each module is different and you should review what the module is about before deciding to enrol.
 But don’t worry, after you have created your profile on the LMS you can enrol in each module with a couple of clicks.

 No, we do not allow for bulk registration.
 There are several reasons why we need prospective participants to register one at the time.
 First of all, at the time of registration, you will be required to create a unique account on our Learning Management System from which you will be able to access the pre-training material and the assessment material (after you have attended the face to face session).
 The second is because each training session has a limited number of seats available and we want to avoid overbookings.
-The third and final reason is because we want to make sure we receive correct information from all participants.
+The third and final reason is that we want to make sure we receive correct information from all participants.

 We have decided a maximum of 30 participants for the Core (Stream 1 and Stream 2) modules and 20 participants for the specialty (Stream 1 and Stream 2) modules.
 We believe this will give participants the possibility to interact with the facilitator and, therefore, maximize the learning outcome.